Calintaan: History

-Spanish occupation
+Spanish colonial era

 Ililin is the first village mentioned in the history of Calintaan; this village is now believed to be Barangay Iriron based on its location in the old maps.
 Records left by the Jesuits in 1666 mentioned that adults 20 to 24 years old were baptized in Ililin.
 The village is recorded as belonging to the Parish of Mangarin in 1733.

 In the pre-dawn hours of October 23, 1739, 100 Moro pirates aboard five bancas laid siege to the village.
 Most of the residents escaped, but a few villagers and a visiting missionary were captured by the pirates and brought to Jolo.
 Word reached the Order of Augustinian Recollects in 1740 that the missionary, Fr.
 Leon de San Jose, has been killed.

 In 1754, pirates again attacked Ililin, but the people beat the pirates into retreat.
 The pirates instead attacked Dongon, a neighboring village.
 Later records reveal that Ililin was eventually destroyed by the Moros.
 The residents migrated to plains and mountains further from the coast.
 In 1819, by which time Ililin was being called Iriron, a new parish was created with a population of 1,300 persons.
 Pirate attacks continued to plague the region, and residents continued to leave until, by 1829, the population had dwindled to 150.
 Only a few buildings were left, among them the church, a convent and the prison.

 By 1871, Spain had managed to control the problem of piracy throughout the Philippines, and the villages of Mindoro repopulated.
 In the area called Magarang a cattle ranch was set up by a Spaniard named Pascual Ledesma.
 This ranch was purchased by the Augustinian Recollects in 1894.
 The Order brought in a new administrator, Espiridion Jiminez, who would become "capital del pueblo" when the ranch became a pueblo in 1896.

 After some disagreement with the friars, Capitan Jimenez relocated his family and followers—including the families Pascual, Labrador, Pudan, Romaquin, Picarzo and Isidro-to found a new community, in a place they called Calintaan after the word for the leeches which they encountered there.

 During the revolution against the Spanish authorities, Capt.
 Jimenez, Isidro Zamora, Pedro Dapil and Marcelino Vitang were among the leaders of the local rebellion.
 They joined forces with Captain Pedro Fernandez' revolutionaries from Sablayan.
 Also in Fernandez' group were Vicente Gallembas, Tiago Dangeros, Carpo Urieta, Docoy Eniega, Vicente Dangcoding, Tiago Dantayana and Paeng Dawatis.
 With the approval of other revolutionary leaders, including the leaders of West Mindoro and Calapan, Jiminez and Fernandez combined their groups to march on El Pueblo de Magarang in 1897, where the 75-man company captured the Spaniards and missionary friars.

 Antoon Postma, a Dutch researcher, indicated that the captured men were held for a time at Magarang before being sent, by way of Paluan, to Taysan, Batangas.
 The captives were held for several years before the Americans occupied Mindoro and freed them in 1904.